ye-spencer/ye-spencer/README.md

 ### RL Lego Robot
 lego robot that is built with reinfocement learning so that it slowly learns to nagivate a path

+### Any Specialize AI
+Prediction within NASA datasets, solving SAT, something that can beat ChatGPT bc its special

+### Random Spaced Repetition
+Application for remembering random things, by showing you it randomly

 Feel free to take any of these ideas, these are simply ideas that I think will be fun and/or benefit society in some way.